didi/levin/README.md

 Levin containers arrange memory layout SEQUENTIALLY, allocated at share memory region for reused inter-process. which prolongs the lifetime of data resources, and prevents unnecessary time-consuming reload.

-Loading with levin speed, let's go ahead.
+Loading with levin speed, let's get started.

 Getting Started